Villanova-AI/villanova_developers/docs/villanova09/docs/releases/README.md

 - Resolved issues with retention for the image crop options in the edit mode of Content Settings
 - Fixed issue with content attribute fields that would not propagate for content type Monolist

-### Entando Component Generator/Blueprint
+### Villanova Component Generator/Blueprint
-- The Entando Blueprint now supports duration and UUID field types for automatically generated entities
+- The Villanova Blueprint now supports duration and UUID field types for automatically generated entities

-### Entando Component Manager
+### Villanova Component Manager
 - Upgraded bundle functionality in multitenant applications by injecting a tenant ID in all microservices in the bundle installation process to assign tenant ownership
 - Extended support for custom Freemarker templates in v5 bundles with a customUiPath
 - Improved the deletion and confirmation process of bundle components